-To deploy your application to a WebLogic Server that resides outside JDeveloper, you must first create deployment profiles.
-A deployment profile packages or archives a custom WebCenter application and associated files so that the application can be deployed to an Oracle WebLogic Managed Server.
+To deploy your application to a Managed Server that resides outside JDeveloper, you must first create deployment profiles.
+A deployment profile packages or archives a custom WebCenter application and its associated files so that the application can be deployed to an Oracle WebLogic Managed Server.
 You create deployment profiles at both the project and the application level.

-At the application level, an EAR file is created.
-This file packages the complete application as an Enterprise Archive (EAR) file.
-The EAR file contains application artifacts such as,
+At the application level, you create an Enterprise Archive (EAR) deployment profile that contains application artifacts such as,

 Note:You can deploy Oracle ADF applications, such as custom WebCenter applications, only as EAR files.
 Therefore, while creating deployment profiles, ensure that the WAR and MAR files of the application are included in the application's EAR file.

-Right-click ViewController and select New.
+In JDeveloper, in the Application Navigator, right-click ViewController and select New.